aspose-words/Aspose.Words-Products/words/python/_index.md

 </code>
 </pre>

-<h2 class="h2title">How to open and edit a DOCX document in Python</h2>
+<h2 class="h2title">Edit a Word document in Python</h2>

-The following code example in Python shows how to open a Word document, insert a text paragraph to it, and save the result as a PDF document:
+The following code example shows how to insert text to a document, and save the result as PDF:

 <pre>
 <code class="python">